gmboowa/rMAP-2.0/README.md

 If you are analyzing many samples, we recommend setting up a local BLAST nucleotide database specifically for ESKAPEE pathogens.
 This setup requires approximately 70 GB of disk space.
 Please note that NCBI imposes usage limits on BLAST queries from a single IP address, which may affect performance or availability during high-throughput runs.
 A local database ensures speed, reproducibility & compliance with query limits.

+## Note on MLST Schemas
+If you are performing MLST typing across many samples, we recommend downloading and setting up the publicly available PubMLST schemes locally.
+This setup requires approximately 2 GB of disk space.
+A local installation ensures faster typing, avoids dependency on internet connectivity & supports reproducible & scalable analysis across multiple species.

 ## Authors & contributors